 I lost the concept of time long ago, but when it’s only 5:00 p.m. and it’s already getting dark, I’m aware that this isn’t “normal.”
 Change is one of the biggest things that affects me and other dementia patients.
-Even subtle changes can be stressful for us.
+Even subtle changes can be very stressful for us.

 “a state of confusion at the end of the day and into the night.
 Sundowning can cause a variety of behaviors, such as confusion, anxiety, aggression or ignoring directions.
 It can also lead to pacing or wandering.
 Sundowning isn’t a disease, but a group of symptoms that occur at a specific time of the day that may affect people with dementia, such as Alzheimer’s disease.
 The exact cause of this behavior is unknown.”

-Just dealing with the fact that the days are shorter can be a struggle for dementia patients.
+Just dealing with the fact that the days are shorter during winter can be a struggle for dementia patients.
 I have said many times that every dementia patient has a routine.
 If you try to set the table differently or change the linens on their bed, you’ll see that even the smallest adjustments can be very disorienting for them.

 Some will say, “Just explain to your loved one what is happening; that it is time to turn the clocks back.”
 The intention behind this is good, but remember that short-term memory is the first thing to go with dementia.
 People around me often forget this.
 My short-term memory is entirely gone and has been for some time.
 So, telling me that the clocks were turned back and why is waste of time.
 Pardon the pun, but it’s true.
 Your loved one may still have the ability to understand the concept of the time change, but the problem is that they won’t remember this from one minute, one hour or one day to the next.

-Instead, make a point of keeping your home well lit and the atmosphere upbeat.
-Natural light is important, but dusk and twilight can cause distorting shadows and colors that are overwhelming to a patient.
+Instead, make a point of keeping your home well-lit and the atmosphere upbeat.
+Natural light is important, but dusk and twilight can cause distorting shadows and colors that are overwhelming to a dementia patient.
 In the late afternoon or early evening, draw the curtains, close the blinds and switch on plenty of warm, artificial lights.
 Playing their favorite music can also help keep them calm and content.